TheOdinProject/curriculum/html_css/v2/foundations/html-foundations/elements-and-tags.md

 You can think of elements as containers for content, the opening and closing tags tell the browser what content the element contains.
 The browser can then use that information to determine how it should interpret and format the content.

-There are some html elements which do not have a closing tag and are whats known as empty elements because they don't wrap any content.
-We will encounter a few of these in later lessons.
-But for the most part, elements will have both opening and closing tags.
+There are some html elements that do not have a closing tag.
+These are known as empty elements because they don't wrap any content.
+We will encounter a few of these in later lessons, but for the most part, elements will have both opening and closing tags.

 HTML has a [vast list of predefined tags](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) you can use to create all kinds of different elements.
 It is important to use the correct tags for content as it can have a big impact on how your webpages are ranked in search engines and how accessible your sites are to users who rely on assistive technologies like screen readers to use the internet.